Another resurrected post from the past!

 *Disclosure: I am a Phillies fan, and yes, it is tough this year*

 So, this figure shows ten topics and the words most likely to occur in those topics.
 These are empirically generated, so it’s up to the reader to try to make sense of them.
 Computers can’t replace us yet.
 Topic 1 seems to be about community-based processes, while Topic 8 seems to be more about measuring outcomes following the implementation of an intervention (so something, maybe summative?)

 I then looked at the article clustering as a whole.
 The above figure was generated using T-distributed Stochastic Neighbor Embedding which basically takes high dimensional data and reduces it down (think of it as a souped-up Principle Components Analysis).
 In this figure, we can see how closely the specific articles are related to one another in 2-dimensional space.
 I highlight one article from Topic 6.

 But finally, which articles should I read if I want to stay on top of things?
 I sorted the articles to find the one that is most representative of each topic.
 So for Topic 10, which had the keywords research, system, gender, article, and support, we end up with this: Geographically-related outcomes of U.S. funding for small business research and development: Results of the research grant programs of a component of the National Institutes of Health.
 And hey, this would explain the SBIR-STTR word pair from above.
 Pretty cool!

-This is quick tour of the last few months of evaluation research.
-Soon, Dawn Chorus is going to launching PubTrawlr, which will help people stay on top of the literature using these methods.
+This is a quick tour of the last few months of evaluation research.
+Soon, Dawn Chorus is going to launch PubTrawlr, which will help people stay on top of the literature using these methods.
 Stay tuned